aicenter/GenerativeAD.jl/scripts/experiments_tabular/README.md

 ```
 where `max_seed` is an integer that specifies the number of random crossvalidation retrainings.

-To run a model in a parallel way across datasets, run
+To run a model on the RCI cluster via `slurm` in a parallel way across datasets, run
 ```
 ./run_parallel.sh model_name num_repetition max_seed max_conc_tasks dataset_file
 ```
-which parallelizes the run on slurm cluster.
 Example:
 ```
 ./run_parallel.sh knn 5 3 1 datasets_tabular.txt
 ```
-runs `knn_run.sh` script 5x over 3 folds and allowing only one job to run,
+runs `knn_run.sh` script 5x over 3 folds and allowing only one job to run at a time,
-in order not to repeat training of models with some hyper_parameters.
+in order not to repeat training of models with same hyperparameters.
 Even with maximum of one concurrent task, paralellization is still applied
 accross different datasets.